New & Used Nissan Armada: In Depth

 GET A FREE PRICE QUOTE

-For more information on the current model, including pricing with options, see our full review of the 2013 Nissan Armada.
+For more information on the current model, see our review of the 2014 Nissan Armada.

 With an especially tall, imposing stance and rugged, macho styling cues—including a huge grille, large showy wheels, and its very distinct roofline and rear roof pillar arrangement, the Armada never fails to stand out with respect to design.
 The model hasn't changed much inside or out since its original introduction for 2004, but it still manages to turn heads—to positive or negative effect, depending on the place and time.